datacamp/courses-introduction-to-r/chapter3.md

 ---

-## Adding a column for the Worlwide box office (2)
+## Adding a column for the Worlwide box office

-In the previous exercise, you calculated the vector that contained the worldwide box office receipt for each of the three star wars movies.
+In the previous exercise, you calculated the vector that contained the worldwide box office receipt for each of the three Star Wars movies.
 However, this vector is not yet part of `star_wars_matrix`...

 You can add a column or multiple columns to a matrix with the `cbind` function, which merges matrices and/or vectors together by column.
 For example: `new_combined_matrix <- cbind( matrix1, matrix2, vector1, ... )`.